nedmsmith/draft-cds-rats-intel-corim-profile/draft-cds-rats-intel-corim-profile.md

 # CoMID Extensions {#sec-comid-extensions}

-This profile extencs the baseline CoMID for Reference Values with an expression that informs Verifiers about non-exact-match matching semantics that include: ranges, sets, masks.
+This profile extends the baseline CoMID for Reference Values with an expression that informs Verifiers about non-exact-match matching semantics that include: ranges, sets, and masks.
 It extends `measurement-values-map` which is used by Evidence, Reference Values, and Endorsed Values.

 ## Expressions {#sec-expressions}